Maingron/TeamSpeak-Ban-List-Generator/README.md

 Make sure to open your browser console (CTRL + I) to monitor for errors.
 Queries get too long for TeamSpeak basically immediately - This is also the reason for banning some charsets within charsetCollection, so we don't have to check for all of these "fake" letters later.

+.ybl files are meant to be "YaTQA Import List"

 Contributions and questions welcome.